Notifications

 Dr. William Cochrane

-Dr. William Cochrane’s career has spanned the fields of medicine, public service, biomedical research, education and business.
+Dr. William Cochrane’s career spanned the fields of medicine, public service, biomedical research, education and business.
 As a young pediatrician, he had a strong interest in diabetes research, which led to the development of new diagnostic tests to identify and treat diabetes patients with varied needs.
-The Cochrane test for diagnosing L-leucine intolerance was a discovery he made before becoming a Fellow of the Royal College of Physicians in 1956.
+The Cochrane test for diagnosing L-leucine intolerance was a discovery he made before becoming a fellow of the Royal College of Physicians in 1956.
 This test, which is still in use today, identifies a type of hypoglycemia that is sensitive to protein intake.

 He was awarded the Borden Award of the Nutrition Society of Canada for his scientific research into metabolic diseases of children.
-This award was followed by many other honours later in life, including Order of Canada (1989), BioAlberta Association Award for his contribution to biotechnology in Alberta (2002), Alberta Order of Excellence (2006), and induction into the Canadian Medical Hall of Fame (2010).
+This award was followed by many other honours later in life, including the Order of Canada (1989), BioAlberta Association Award for his contribution to biotechnology in Alberta (2002), Alberta Order of Excellence (2006), and induction into the Canadian Medical Hall of Fame (2010).

-Dr. Cochrane’s career is full of many firsts.
+Dr. Cochrane’s career was full of many firsts.
 During his time at Dalhousie University (1958 to 1967), he began the first cystic fibrosis clinic in the Maritimes, established the Atlantic Research Centre at the Dalhousie School Faculty of Medicine and arranged funding for the Isaac Walton Killam Hospital for Children.

-In 1967, he became the founding Dean of Medicine at the new University of Calgary (U of C) and later President and Vice-Chancellor.
-Thanks to his visionary leadership, thousands of individuals have access to a medical school that combines an innovative curriculum, with a focus on rural health and attention to matters that impact the health of Indigenous peoples.
+In 1967, he became the founding dean of medicine at the new University of Calgary (U of C) and later president and vice-chancellor.
+Thanks to his visionary leadership, thousands of individuals have access to a medical school that combines an innovative curriculum with a focus on rural health and attention to matters that impact the health of Indigenous Peoples.
 For his efforts to advance health care in Indigenous communities, Dr. Cochrane was made an honorary Medicine Chief of the Stoney Nation.

 Never far from centres of innovation, Dr. Cochrane later worked in the public and private sectors.
-He became Alberta’s Deputy Minister of Health in 1973-74 before moving into the realm of business as Chairman and CEO of Connaught Laboratories from 1978 to 1989.
-At Connaught, he championed a new strategy for the company that focused on genetic engineering.
-Guiding a company’s transition from a primarily university-based laboratory, into an international biotechnological success story.
-His strategy was to link government funding and university-based curiosity-driven research, with projects that had the ability to generate a return on investment in a market-driven economy.
+He became Alberta’s deputy minister of health in 1973-74 before moving into the realm of business as chairman and CEO of Connaught Laboratories from 1978 to 1989.
+At Connaught, he championed a new strategy for the company that focused on genetic engineering, guiding a company’s transition from a primarily university-based laboratory, into an international biotechnological success story.
+His strategy was to link government funding and university-based curiosity-driven research with projects that had the ability to generate a return on investment in a market-driven economy.

-During his tenure with the company, Connaught became a major international developer of flu vaccines for the World Health Organization and other international health agencies.
+During Dr. Cochrane's tenure with the company, Connaught became a major international developer of flu vaccines for the World Health Organization and other international health agencies.
 The company’s developments, which included insulin, plasma products and vaccines, served to improve the quality of life of people across Canada and around the world.

 Dr. Cochrane died in 2017.